LautaroIbanez/Black_Trade/docs/api/recommendation.md

 ## Conclusion

 The recommendation API provides comprehensive real-time trading analysis with detailed strategy breakdowns.
 Use the confidence levels, risk assessments, and strategy weights to make informed trading decisions while managing risk appropriately.

+### Current Limitations

+- Aggregate confidence may exceed the weakest active signal in highly unbalanced cases; normalization updates are in progress to cap by active mean and minimum.
+- Some strategies are under calibration; thresholds may change between minor versions until QA is complete (see `docs/qa/status.md`).